vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 NITYOPAVĀSA KROCHRA-The Pr.
 Prakāśa (p.
 48 a) states that this is constituted by a man eating only twice in the day (in the morning and evening ) for six years and not drink ing even water between the two meals.
 323

 PANCAGAVYA-For the various details connected with pañcagavya prepared from cow's urine, dung, milk, curds and ghee, vide H. of Dh. vol. II, pp. 773-774.
 Pañcagavya is to be offered into fire with the mantras 'Trāvati' (Rg.
 VII.
 99.3), fidanı Visnur' (Rg.
 I. 22, 17), 'mā nastoke' (Rg.
 I. 114, 8), 'Sam no devir' (Rg.
 X. 9.
 4) and then the remainder is to be drunk.
 It is to be drunk with the middle of a sprig of three Palāśa leaves or with a lotus leaf.
 Manu.
 XI.
-165 ( = Agnipurāņa 169.
+165 ( = Agnipurāṇa 169.
 30) prescribes this drinking of pañcagavya as the penance for petty thefts.
 Similarly, Yāj.
 III.
 263 prescribes that one guilty of killing a cow should drink pañcagavya for a month.
 The Mit on Yāj.
 III.
-263 quotes Viṣņu to the effect that one who kills a cow should perform one of three penances, viz. drinking three palas of pañcagavya every day for one month or undergoing the penance of Parāka or Candrāyana, 324 Though Viṣnu 54.
+263 quotes Viṣṇu to the effect that one who kills a cow should perform one of three penances, viz. drinking three palas of pañcagavya every day for one month or undergoing the penance of Parāka or Candrāyana, 324 Though Viṣnu 54.
 7 and Atri (verse 300 ) state that a brāhmana

 322. arawACUT 7 FarTart' MET TURTH